Overview

 Archaeology

-Biological/physical anthropology introduces students to the study of evolution, genetics, morphology and behavioral ecology of human and nonhuman primates.
-As of fall 2004, the interdepartmental undergraduate program in this field is being coordinated by the Department of Ecology, Evolution, and Environmental Biology.
-Students may develop opportunities to conduct research in conjunction with departmental faculty or in affiliated institutions such as the American Museum of Natrual History and the Wildlife Conservation Society (Bronx Zoo).
+Biological/physical anthropology introduces students to the study of evolution, genetics, morphology, and behavioral ecology of human and nonhuman primates.
+Courses in environmental biology and related subjects, offered through the Department of Ecology, Evolution, and Environmental Biology are in conversation with and augment those available through the Department of Anthropology.
+Students may develop opportunities to conduct research in conjunction with Columbia faculty, or in related institutions like the American Museum of Natural History and the Wildlife Conservation Society (Bronx Zoo).
+Students interested in biological/physical anthropology should look to E3B for their major or concentration at: http://www.columbia.edu/cu/e3b/undergrad_requirements2.html

 Back to Top